acuminous/knuff/README.md

     DTSTART;TZID=Europe/London:20250701T080000
     RRULE:FREQ=DAILY;COUNT=1

-  issue:
   # Required.
-This will be the title of the issue
+This will be the title of the reminder
   title: 'Update Contenful API Key'

   # Required.
-This will be the body of the issue
+This will be the body of the reminder
   body: |
     The Contentful API Key expires on the 14th of July 2025.
     - [ ] Regenerate the Contentful API Key
     - [ ] Update AWS Secrets Manager
     - [ ] Redeploy the website
     - [ ] Update the reminder for next year

   # Optional.
-Knuff will append the reminder id to the issue labels and use it prevent creating duplicates
+Knuff will append the reminder id to the reminder labels and use it prevent creating duplicates
   labels:
     - 'Reminder'
     - 'Critical'

   # Required.
-The list of repositories to post the issue to
+The list of repositories to post the reminder to
   repositories:
     - 'acuminous/foo'
 ```